MihhailSokolov/MachineLearning/README.md

 **NB!** Make sure that you have installed all the required libraries before running the script.

 ## Results
-The output of any script is accuracy of the model when tested on the validation set.
+The output of any script is accuracy of the machine learning model when tested on the validation set.